 - √ Title

 - ✓ Problem

-- ✓ Purpose of Project
+- √ Purpose of Project

-- ✓ Hypothesis
+- √ Hypothesis

-- ✓ Procedure
+- √ Procedure

-- ✓ Conclusions
+- √ Conclusions

 Judges may use your abstract to form an initial opinion about your project.
 Think of it as the 'ad' for your work!
-You will find sample abstracts on the BASEF website at www.basef.ca under 'past fairs' - 'winning projects'.

 On a page in your research logbook, prepare a draft abstract for your work.